5E7EN/KWAM/ALGORITHM.md

 Additionally, the superadmin of each group the user has been banned in should be notified upon the user's ban - with the reasons given for flagging that triggered it communicated to him.

 Any time a user joins a group, the bot should check if the user is globally blacklisted.
 If so, the user should be removed from the group and the superadmin notified of the reasons, as listed above.

+#### Preventing Abuse

+-   An admin can only flag 3 users per day globally
+-   An admin can only flag a specific user once
+-   Apply 1 minute cooldown between flagging commands

 ## Automatially Determining Suspicious Messages